ollieshmollie/ollieshmollie.github.io/about.md

 I’m seeking an entry-level electrical engineering or software engineering position.
 I’ve excelled in classes including Computer Architecture, Digital Design, Circuits, Statistics, Data Structures & Algorithms, Electromagnetics, and Systems Programming.
 I also have strong communication skills and an excellent academic record.

-Outside of school, I like to program in C, C++, Rust, and Go, and I'm working to deliver safe and reliable power to the AggieSat6 satellite, which will hopefully be launched in 2022.
+Outside of school, I like to program in C, C++, Rust, and Go, and I'm working to deliver safe and reliable power to the AggieSat 6 nanosatellite, which will hopefully be launched in 2022.
 My portfolio contains details on these and other projects.

 I have the talent, perspective, and people skills to make your organization better.
 Feel free to drop me a line, and thanks for reading.